ros2/design/articles/ros2_threat_model.md

 device producing physical motion.
 A sensor is defined as any device capturing or recording a physical property.

-### Robot Application Actors, Assets, Business Goals and Entry Points
+### Robot Application Actors, Assets, and Entry Points

-This section defines actors, assets, business goals and entry points for this threat model.
+This section defines actors, assets, and entry points for this threat model.

 **Actors** are humans or external systems interacting with the robot.
 Considering which actors interact with the robot is helpful to determine how the system